-Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 1228/2003 (OJ L 211, 14.8.2009, p.
+27 Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 1228/2003 (OJ L 211, 14.8.2009, p.
 15).

-which has been progressively implemented since 1999, aims to deliver \underline{a} real choice for all consumers in the \boxtimes Union \boxtimes Community, bothbe they citizens and \underline{a} businesses, new business opportunities and more cross-border trade, so as to achieve efficiency gains, competitive prices and higher standards of service, and to contribute to security of supply and sustainability. \Rightarrow The internal market in electricity has increased competition, in particular at the wholesale level, and cross-border trade.
-It remains the foundation of an efficient energy market. \Leftarrow
+(2) ⇒ The Energy Union aims at providing consumers - household and business - secure, sustainable, competitive and affordable energy.
+Historically, the electricity system was dominated by vertically integrated, often publicly owned, monopolies with large centralised nuclear or fossil fuel power plants. ⇒ The internal market in electricity, which has been progressively implemented since 1999, aims to deliver a real choice for all consumers in the ⊠ Union ⊠ Community, bothbe_they citizens ander businesses, new business opportunities and more cross-border trade, so as to achieve efficiency gains, competitive prices and higher standards of service, and to contribute to security of supply and sustainability. ⇒ The internal market in electricity has increased competition, in particular at the wholesale level, and cross-border trade.
+It remains the foundation of an efficient energy market. ⇔ participation and cross-border cooperation.

-- (3) Europe's energy system is in the middle of its most profound change in decades and the electricity market is at the heart of that change.
+Europe's energy system is in the middle of its most profound change in decades and the electricity market is at the heart of that change.
 The common goal to decarbonise the energy system creates new opportunities and challenges for market participants.
-At the same time, technological developments allow for new forms of consumer participation and cross-border cooperation. - (4) State interventions, often designed in an uncoordinated manner, have led to increasing distortions of the wholesale electricity market, with negative consequences for investments and cross-border trade. - (5) In the past, electricity customers were purely passive, often buying electricity at regulated prices which had no direct relation to the market.
+At the same time, technological developments allow for new forms of consumer

+(4) State interventions, often designed in an uncoordinated manner, have led to increasing distortions of the wholesale electricity market, with negative consequences for investments and cross-border trade.

+- (5) In the past, electricity customers were purely passive, often buying electricity at regulated prices which had no direct relation to the market.
 In the future, customers need to be enabled to fully participate in the market on equal footing with other market participants.
 To integrate growing shares of renewable energy, the future electricity system should make use of all available sources of flexibility, particularly demand response and storage.
 To achieve effective decarbonisation at lowest cost, it also needs to encourage energy efficiency. - (6) More market integration and the change towards a more volatile electricity production requires increased efforts to coordinate national energy policies with neighbours and to use the opportunities of cross-border electricity trade.

-▶ 714/2009 recitals 2 to 5
+↓ 714/2009 recitals 2 to 5

-- (2) Directive 2003/54/EC of the European Parliament and of the Council of 26 June 2003 concerning common rules for the internal market in electricity and Regulation (EC) No 1228/2003 of the European Parliament and of the Council of 26 June 2003 on conditions for access to the network for cross-border exchanges in electricity have made significant contributions towards the creation of such an internal market in electricity. - (3) However, at present, there are obstacles to the sale of electricity on equal terms, without discrimination or disadvantage in the Community.
-In particular, non-discriminatory network access and an equally effective level of regulatory supervision do not yet exist in each Member State, and isolated markets persist. - (4) The Communication of the Commission of 10 January 2007 entitled 'An Energy Policy for Europe' highlighted the importance of completing the internal market in electricity and creating a level playing field for all electricity undertakings in the Community.
-The
+(2) Directive 2003/54/EC of the European Parliament and of the Council of 26 June 2003 concerning common rules for the internal market in electricity28 and Regulation (EC) No 1228/2003 of the European Parliament and of the Council of 26 June 2003 on conditions for access to the network for cross-border exchanges in electricity29 have made significant contributions towards the creation of such an internal market in electricity.

+(3) However, at present, there are obstacles to the sale of electricity on equal terms, without discrimination or disadvantage in the Community.
+In particular, non-discriminatory network access and an equally effective level of regulatory supervision do not yet exist in each Member State, and isolated markets persist.